Thursday, November 16, 2017, at 12 noon

 St. Joseph Cathedral Parish Hall

-WOMEN IN SPIRIT is a monthly interfaith gathering for women who are seeking spiritual growth and wishing to share new and affirming perspectives on faith in everyday life.
-Sponsored by St. Joseph Cathedral, it offers a welcoming haven for women from the stresses of office or home.
-Its meetings include a complimentary lunch with time for networking with other women who represent a spectrum of ethnic origins and religious affiliations.
-To ensure adequate planning, please let us know you’re coming by phoning the Parish Office 225-387-5928 or by emailing email@example.com.
+WOMEN IN SPIRIT is an interfaith gathering for all women seeking spiritual growth and sharing new and affirming perspectives on faith in everyday life.
+Offering a welcoming haven from the stresses of office and home, monthly programs include a complimentary lunch with time for networking with others who represent a spectrum of ethnic origins and religious affiliations.

 Please let us know if you plan to come by emailing us at firstname.lastname@example.org or calling the Cathedral's Parish Office at 225-387-5928.